Business and street trading

 - Football ground consent to trade on match days around Anfield and Goodison Park.

-All applications for new authorisations must include a £49.00 non-refundable administration fee.
+All new consent applications, other than Waterloo Place, must include a £49 non-refundable administration fee.
 Applications submitted without this fee will not be considered.
 Cheques should be made payable to Liverpool City Council.